adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-show-data-en_US.md

 end
 ```

-In any setup function you write, if you return a map it will be automatically be merged with your test context.
+In any setup function you write, if you return a map it will automatically be merged with your test context.
 So if you had written `%{ticket: ticket, user_id: 1}` then later in your test cases you'd be able to match `%{conn: conn, ticket: ticket, user_id: user_id}`.
 In case you are wondering, `conn` comes from a `setup/1` function in `LineupWeb.ConnCase`!

 ## Final code